jrobinsonvm/tas-sre-usecases/04-slowrequests-troubleshooting.md

         * If so, is there a problem in a downstream app?
     * Does your app log where it spends time?
-4. Remove the load balancer from the request path First obtain the deployment id and router guid using bosh List the vms within your bosh environment
+4. Remove the load balancer from the request path
+    In order to do this we will need to obtain the deployment id and router guid using bosh

+    This means we need to SSH to our Jumphost which has connectivity to our Bosh Director.
+    Please use the instructions which were provided prior to the lab starting.
     ```
+    ssh -i privatekey ubuntu@server.vmware.com
+    ```
+    Once inside the jumphost we will need to SSH to our BOSH Director.
+    ```
+    ssh ubuntu@BoshDirector.vmware.com
+    ```
+    Once inside of the BOSH Director we will need to authenticate.
+    ```
+    export BOSH_CLIENT=ops_manager BOSH_CLIENT_SECRET=<BOSHSECRETHERE> BOSH_CA_CERT=/var/tempest/workspaces/default/root_ca_certificate                                 BOSH_ENVIRONMENT=<BOSH-IPADDRESS> bosh
+    ```
+    Now that we have setup our environment with our BOSH Credentials we can now run bosh commands.

+    List the vms within your bosh environment
+    ```
     bosh vms
     ```
     Select one of your router vms and record its GUID and deployment ID.

+    Since this list may be extensive, use grep to filter your options.
+    ```
+    bosh vms |grep router
+    ```
-    Now run the following command to ssh into the router.
+    Now run the following command to ssh into one of your routers.
-    Replace the variables with your reouter GUID and deployment ID.
+    Replace the variables below with your router's GUID and deployment ID.
     ```
     bosh ssh -d <deploymentID> router/<GUID>
     ```